codingmonkeys/SubEthaEdit-Modes/Documentation/ExampleMode/Documentation/RegexSymbols_xml.md

 [Documentation][ModeExample]:
 ## Symbol Definitions: _RegexSymbols.xml_

-The file called `RegexSymbols.xml` is located in the modes Resources folder.
+The file called `RegexSymbols.xml` is located in the mode's `Resources` folder.
 It defines regexes to parse the document for elements to show in the symbol popup - for example pragma marks, todos, method declarations.

 1. [Example File](#ExampleFile)